luansilveira/algorithms/README.md

 # algorithms
-Repository to hold some algorithms written in python
+Repository to hold some algorithms written in Python